Marketplace Recipe: Vendors Example

 14export default VendorAdmin

-Next, create the main service of the module at src/modules/marketplace/service.ts with the following content:
+In this section, you'll create the Marketplace Module's service.
+Create the file src/modules/marketplace/service.ts with the following content:

 src/modules/marketplace/service.ts